Bogos-Printed/eventso_project/README.md

 npm run lint
 ```

+Backend is loaded with Nginx

 Add eventso database to your Phpmyadmin / mySQL

 Projects npm dependencies :
 - js-cookies
 - axios

+To test existing users the passwords are the begining of the email address without the dot